intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-resnet34/README.md

 * [FP32 Training](#fp32-training-instructions)
 * [BF16 Training](#bf16-training-instructions)

-Instructions and scripts for model training and inference for other precisions are coming later.

 ## FP32 Inference Instructions

 1. Please ensure you have installed all the libraries listed in the